 For over 25 years, Timothy Schmalz has been creating large-scale pieces in bronze; they can be found worldwide as well as in historical churches in Rome and at the Vatican.
 This Canadian figurative artist describes his most important work as visual translations of the Bible.

 Timothy strives to create monumental artwork that connects with viewers through design and details that are not only compelling on an emotional level, but also allow anyone to feel somehow a “part” of the piece.

 This is as true of “Angels Unawares” as of his most famous previous work, the “Homeless Jesus”.
 By the end of 2020, more than 90 copies of this compelling and literally approachable piece had been installed all over the world.

 The artist describes his sculptures “as visual prayers.
 When I create a three-dimensional sculpture in bronze, I am quite aware that it will last longer than myself.
 I realize I am between two things that are much more durable than myself: Christianity and bronze metal.
 It is between these that I have developed a subtle appreciation for what Saint Francis meant by ‘instrument.’”

 About The Patronage

-The sculpture “Angels Unawares” has come to life thanks to the financial contribution of Rudolph Peter Bratty and his wife, Carolina.
-The family support of the sculpture serves as a testament to their vision, commitment and to the very spirit of hope that embodies all new beginnings.
+The sculpture “Angels Unawares” came to life thanks to the financial contribution of Rudolph Peter Bratty and his wife, Carolina.
+The family’s support of the sculpture serves as a testament to their vision, commitment and the spirit of hope embodied by all new beginnings.